IT ALWAYS amazes me how little we think, really think, about the full impact of the vast advertising landscape in which we now live.

 “... advertisements share one basic value system.
 Advertisements may be individually innocent, collectively they are the propaganda wing of a consumerist ideology.

 "The moral of the thousands of different stories they tell is that the only way to secure pleasure, popularity, security, happiness or fulfilment is through buying more; more consumption - regardless of how much we already have.”
-(Justin Lewis
+(Justin Lewis in 2011).

 And in order to do that, they must be really, really good at manipulating us.
 Yes, I know you think you’re a grown-up and you exercise your critical faculties and make conscious choices, but a fair bit of research suggests that we don’t comprehend the under-the-radar effects of advertising.